Asherman's syndrome: Prevention

-A 2013 review concluded that there were no studies reporting on the link between intrauterine adhesions and long-term reproductive outcome after miscarriage, while similar pregnancy outcomes were reported subsequent to surgical management (e.g. D&C), medical management or conservative management (that is, watchful waiting).
+A 2013 review concluded that no studies were reporting on the link between intrauterine adhesions and long-term reproductive outcome after miscarriage, while similar pregnancy outcomes were reported after surgical management (e.g. D&C), medical management or conservative management (that is, watchful waiting).
 There is an association between surgical intervention in the uterus and the development of intrauterine adhesions, and between intrauterine adhesions and pregnancy outcomes, but there is still no clear evidence of any method of prevention of adverse pregnancy outcomes.

 In theory, the recently pregnant uterus is particularly soft under the influence of hormones and hence, easily injured.
-D&C (including dilation and curettage, dilation and evacuation/suction curettage and manual vacuum aspiration) is a blind, invasive procedure, making it difficult to avoid endometrial trauma.
-Medical alternatives to D&C for evacuation of retained placenta/products of conception exist including misoprostol and mifepristone.
+D&C (including dilation and curettage, dilation and evacuation/suction curettage, and manual vacuum aspiration) is a blind, invasive procedure, making it difficult to avoid endometrial trauma.
+Medical alternatives to D&C for evacuation of retained placenta/products of conception exist, including misoprostol and mifepristone.
 Studies show this less invasive and cheaper method to be an efficacious, safe and an acceptable alternative to surgical management for most women.
-It was suggested as early as in 1993 that the incidence of IUA might be lower following medical evacuation (e.g. Misoprostol) of the uterus, thus avoiding any intrauterine instrumentation.
+It was suggested as early as 1993 that the incidence of IUA might be lower following medical evacuation (e.g., Misoprostol) of the uterus, thus avoiding any intrauterine instrumentation.
 So far, one study supports this proposal, showing that women who were treated for missed miscarriage with misoprostol did not develop IUA, while 7.7% of those undergoing D&C did.
 The advantage of misoprostol is that it can be used for evacuation not only following miscarriage, but also following birth for retained placenta or hemorrhaging.

 Alternatively, D&C could be performed under ultrasound guidance rather than as a blind procedure.
 This would enable the surgeon to end scraping the lining when all retained tissue has been removed, avoiding injury.

-Early monitoring during pregnancy to identify miscarriage can prevent the development of, or as the case may be, the recurrence of AS, as the longer the period after fetal death following D&C, the more likely adhesions may be to occur.
+Early monitoring during pregnancy to identify miscarriage can prevent the development of, or, as the case may be, the recurrence of AS, as the longer the period after fetal death following D&C, the more likely adhesions may be to occur.
 Therefore, immediate evacuation following fetal death may prevent IUA.The use of hysteroscopic surgery instead of D&C to remove retained products of conception or placenta is another alternative that could theoretically improve future pregnancy outcomes, although it could be less effective if tissue is abundant.
 Also, hysteroscopy is not a widely or routinely used technique and requires expertise.

-There is no data to indicate that suction D&C is less likely than sharp curette to result in Asherman's.
+There is no data to indicate that suction D&C is less likely than sharp curettage to result in Asherman's.
 A recent article describes three cases of women who developed intrauterine adhesions following manual vacuum aspiration.

 Intrauterine adhesions also form after hysteroscopic surgery such as myomectomy, polypectomy or septum removal.
 Mechanical barriers such as Womed Leaf or hyaluronic acid gels can be used to prevent formation of IUA after such adhesiogenic procedures or after D&C.